OctopusDeploy/docs/docs/tenants/guides/multi-tenant-region/deploying-to-release-ring.md

 ![](images/beta-release-ring-test-deployment.png)

 It is worth noting that because we assigned the infrastructure to their respective tenants, Octopus Deploy already knows what targets to deploy to.
-Deploying to Staging and Production would yield the same results as Test as `De Moines` and `Norfolk` are the only two locations who are participating in the `Beta` tag.
+Deploying to Staging and Production would yield the same results as Test as `Des Moines` and `Norfolk` are the only two locations who are participating in the `Beta` tag.